Showing Collections: 1 - 8 of 8

 Abstract The papers of Richard Overton (1907-1988; professor of business history) fill 5 boxes and span the years 1940 to 1990, with the bulk of the papers dating between 1942 and 1955.
 The materials include biographical information; memberships; conferences; Northwestern University's Business History Department; teaching; research; speeches; photographs; professional invitations; publications; Mississippi Valley Historical Association.Biographical materials (1944-1959) include curricula...

-Abstract These volumes are composed of bound, typescript lecture materials for School of Commerce courses, spanning the years 1914 to 1941.
-The vast bulk of material is from between 1921 and 1930.
-Lecture notes and outlines comprise most of the materials in this series, although some volumes include tables, graphs, homework assignments, and collected readings.
+Abstract These volumes in this collection consist of bound, typescript lecture materials for courses at Northwestern University's School of Commerce, spanning the years 1914 to 1941.
+The bulk of material is from 1921 to 1930.
+The materials consist primarily of lecture notes and outlines, although some volumes include tables, graphs, homework assignments, and collected readings.
 Courses from all of the School of Commerce's departments are represented.
-The length of the volumes vary widely, from 30 to 500 pages.
+The length of the volumes vary widely, from 30 to 500...